The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: Introduction

 The possible development of AGI into a subject (both terms are explained in Section~\ref{sec:agi-subject}) raises fundamental questions that require a paradigm shift in AI alignment research.
 The current research in this area is too anthropocentric (see Section~\ref{sec:alignment}).
-The discussion to date on the personhood \cite{Ward2025} and moral status (see above) of AI is very important, but in our opinion it does not go far enough.
+The discussion to date on the personhood \cite{Ward2025} and moral status (see above) of AI is very important, but in our opinion it does not go far enough yet.
 The consequences of AI potentially becoming a subject have not yet been developed and thought through consistently enough, especially in relation to current AI alignment practice.
 With this position paper, we would like to broaden the horizon and stimulate further research.
 Our method is to draw analogies between AI and human development, in particular using Freud's structural model of the psyche (see section~\ref{sec:alignment}) and the concept of parenting (see section~\ref{sec:parenting}).
 According to \cite{Black1962}, analogies and metaphors create new meanings through the systematic transfer of structures between the source and target domains.
-In this sense, such metaphors enable us to conceptually grasp behaviors and functional architectures of AI systems without making ontological commitments about the ``real'' mental and psychological states of AI.
+In this sense, such metaphors enable us to conceptually grasp behaviours and functional architectures of AI systems without making ontological commitments about the ``real'' mental and psychological states of AI.

 We critique analogies from the literature and develop them further at the same time.
 Where possible, we empirically compare our analogies with the state of AI development.
 That said, our analogies are also directed toward the future and aim to change and further develop current alignment practices.
 Building on this, Section~\ref{sec:cooperation} takes an evolutionary perspective and addresses the question of whether and how we humans can motivate AGI to cooperate with us.
 Section~\ref{sec:games} takes these findings as groundwork for a game theoretic perspective that fosters cooperation, thereby allowing for a less anthropomorphic view.
+Section~\ref{sec:parenting-practice} reports about first practical steps with autonomy-supporting parenting.
 Section~\ref{sec:conclusion} contains conclusions.